cassowarii/zucchinibread.js/README.md

         /* Optional parameters you can add: */
         frame_rate: 60,              /* Frame rate the game will run at - optional, default 60 */
         run_in_background: true,     /* disable auto-pausing when clicking away from game (optional, default false) */
+        save_key: 'example.game.hi', /* put this to enable saving; key where the save file will be stored in localStorage */

         /* You can also add any random extra global parameters you want to store here as well: */
         tile_size: 8,                /* How big each 'tile' in the game is. */